 The computational analysis of texts is a method which historians can use across the discipline to study many topics.
-We have used text analysis—specifically, methods to detect text reuse—to show how law migrates through borrowings, just as scholars on the Viral Texts team have demonstrated how newspaper articles were reprinted in the nineteenth-century United States.
+We have used text analysis—specifically, methods to detect text reuse—to show how law migrates through borrowings.
 While we have developed a method that discovers borrowings of exact words and phrasings, other forms of digital text analysis can track the diffusion of concepts.
-Making due allowance for the specific historical questions and sources at hand, computational text analysis is broadly applicable to historical problem that involves the spread of words or ideas.
-The specific method that we outline could be extended beyond codes of civil procedure to legal statutes or treatises.
-Yet it could also berigorouslymode of ual discourse used, for instance, to track the spread of hymns in collections of hymnbooks in religious history, or the reuse of sections of medical textbooks in the history of science.
+Making due allowance for the specific historical questions and sources at hand, computational text analysis is broadly applicable to historical problems that involve the spread of words or ideas.
+The specific method that we outline could be extended beyond codes of civil procedure to other legal statutes or treatises.
+Yet it could also be applied to any structured type of texts, for instance, to track the spread of hymns in collections of hymnbooks in religious history, or the reuse of sections of medical textbooks in the history of science.
 Since historians by and large work with textual sources and increasingly with digitized texts, computational text analysis should become a part of the historian’s toolbox.
-Lara Putnam has recently described the importance of “digitization and OCR, which make words above all available” for historians to search and read, while observing that “computational tools can discipline our term-searching if we ask them to.”
+Lara Putnam has recently explained that digitized texts “make words above all available” for historians to search and read, while observing that “computational tools can discipline our term-searching if we ask them to.”
 Historians have been slow to take up text analysis even as the aid to more traditional reading that Putnam recommends.
-Yet as we demonstrate in this article, such methods can reveal patterns inaccessible to the traditional historian.
+Yet as we demonstrate in this article, such methods can guide research by revealing patterns inaccessible to traditional historical methods.

 The first contribution of this article is to demonstrate our methods as applied to a corpus of nineteenth-century civil procedure codes.
-The second contribution is to integrate what we learned from the text analysis with the more conventional approaches of political and cultural history to explain why the migration of the Field Code mattered.
-On the national level the extent of legislative borrowing followed a pattern American historians have described as a “Greater Reconstruction” in which the former Confederate South and the Far West showed a remarkable kinship.
+The second contribution is to integrate what we learned from text analysis with political and cultural history to explain why the migration of the Field Code mattered.
+On the national level the extent of legislative borrowing followed a pattern American historians have described as a “Greater Reconstruction” from 1846 to 1877 in which the former Confederate South and the Far West showed a remarkable kinship.
 Scholars have typically described Greater Reconstruction as a federal development, featuring the creation of national citizenship, a national economy, and a larger federal apparatus centered in Washington, D.C.
-TPoweredhis article shows that Greater Reconstruction had its state-level dimensions as well.
-The uniform practice of law and adjudication of civil remedies was not structured by Washington mandates, however, but by the anxiety that New York financial capital would follow only New York civil remedies.
-At the more local level, our digital computations can trace modifications within code traditions, for instance, the ways western and midwestern codifiers altered New York’s law to accommodate hardening conceptions of racial competencies in the civil courts.
+Enabled by our digital text analysis, this article shows that Greater Reconstruction had its state-level dimensions as well.
+The uniform practice of law and adjudication of civil remedies was not structured by Washington mandates, but by the anxiety that New York financial capital would follow only New York civil remedies.
+Our computations trace modifications within code traditions, such as the ways western and midwestern codifiers altered New York’s law to accommodate hardening conceptions of racial competencies in the civil courts—and in the markets those courts regulated (figure 2).

+FIGURE 2